Seachtain na Gaeilge: History

-Seachtain na Gaeilge was founded as part of the Gaelic Revival by Conradh na Gaeilge in 1902, and has gone from strength to strength in recent years.
-Like its earliest Irish ancestors, the 14th-century Gairm Sgoile (Early Modern Irish: "Summoning", or "Gathering", "of the [Bardic] School") and the 18th-century Munster Cúirt ("Poetic Court), Seachtain na Gaeilge includes a contest between composers of Irish poetry in the Irish-language.
+Seachtain na Gaeilge was founded as part of the Gaelic Revival by Conradh na Gaeilge in 1902.
+Like its earliest Irish ancestors, the 14th-century Gairm Sgoile ("Summoning", "Gathering", "of the [Bardic] School") and the 18th-century Munster Cúirt ("Poetic Court), Seachtain na Gaeilge includes a contest between composers of Irish poetry in the Irish-language.

-Energia has been a sponsor of the festival since 2017. "Úsáid do Theanga" (English: "Use your language") was the motto of the festival in 2020.
+Energia was a sponsor of the festival from 2017 to 2025.

 In 2018, the University of Galway, celebrated the 30th anniversary of Connaught Irish Modernist poet Máirtín Ó Direáin's death by making him one of the main themes of their annual celebration of Seachtain na Gaeilge.
-The title of the event and exhibit, which drew on university, State, and private archives, was "Máirtín Ó Direáin – Fathach File / Reluctant Modernist". Ó Direáin's daughter Niamh (née Ní Direáin) Sheridan, spoke at the event, and was joined by her daughter and her grandson.
+The title of the event and exhibit, which drew on university, State, and private archives, was "Máirtín Ó Direáin – Fathach File / Reluctant Modernist". Ó Direáin's daughter Niamh (née Ní Dhireáin) Sheridan, spoke at the event, and was joined by her daughter and her grandson.